huggingface/blog/universal_assisted_generation.md

 Note that the target models above do not have small variants (under 1 billion parameters) which are suitable for acceleration using standard assisted generation.

-Each experiment was conducted on 100 examples.
+Each experiment was conducted on 100 randomly selected examples.
 Experiments with `Llama` and `Mixtral` target models use 2 and 4 A100 GPUs, respectively.
 All other experiments ran with a single A6000 GPU.

 ## Code